OverSurge/PS1-Argonaut-Reverse/README.md

 ## How to use the Python scripts

 > Check that the assets you seek are not already extracted on [PS1-BRender-Assets](https://github.com/OverSurge/PS1-BRender-Assets) before using ps1_brender_reverse.py.
+> If they are not, it most probably means that they are not extractable or too experimental for now.

 1. (Optional) Create a virtual environment (venv) and activate it.
 2. Install the required Python packages: `pip install -r requirements.txt`.